sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 * Reupload animal images every time: Ticking this box will tell the publisher to reupload images for all the animals published.
 Normally, ASM will not upload an image it has previously uploaded to save bandwidth.
-If you've changed the web preferred image for an animal after a publish, you'll need to set this option to make sure the updated image is sent.
+ASM will detect the preferred image changing and force a reupload for that animal without the need for this option.
+This option will be ignored by some publishers (notably RescueGroups.org and AdoptAPet.com) as reuploading all images constantly is considered abusive behaviour.

 * Upload all available images for animals: Ticking this box will have the publisher upload all the images for each animal where available.
 They will be